Xeon E5-2650 v4 Review

 Intel Xeon E5 2650 v4 logo

-Xeon E5 2650 v4 is one of the most affordable and popular processors for LGA2011-3, often sold in bundles with budget Chinese motherboards.
-At launch in 2016, this model cost over $1000, and now it’s available on platforms like Aliexpress for practically the price of a cup of coffee.
+The Xeon E5 2650 v4 is one of the most affordable and popular processors for LGA2011-3, often bundled with budget Chinese X99 boards.
+At launch in 2016, this model cost over $1000, and now you can pick one up on AliExpress for the price of a cup of coffee.

-What is a 12-core server processor capable of in 2025?
+What can this 12-core server processor deliver in 2026?
 Let’s find out.

 Specifications